RaitaroH/adl/README.md

 + prompt user to add a score to an anime if the anime in question will be set as completed;
 + option to skip all user input - works in combination with the other options as well;
 + download instead of watching; everything from above still applies;
-+ use local media instead of streaming.
-Requires *identical folder name* to anilist anime title; ex: `Fruits Basket: 2nd Season` should be a folder inside `animedir`, otherwise `adl` will **not** find the anime folder.
-Considering different naming conventions, `fzf` is used for episode selecting and`perl` is used for better matching, but it will look for *0# format*.
++ use local media instead of streaming:
+  - requires *identical folder name* to anilist anime title; ex: `Fruits Basket:
+    2nd Season` should be a folder inside `animedir` containing the vidoes, otherwise `adl` will **not** find the anime folder;
+  - considering different naming conventions, `fzf` is used for episode selecting and `perl` is used for better matching, but it will search for *0# format*;
+  - to avoid *Scans* and other such extras, the `find` maxdepth is set to *1*, as such don't have folders inside folders; use a *symlink* instead, or change the maxdepth value.
 + download covers from anilist and show them in the terminal;
 + do not display verbose vlc output;
 + warn user if episode wasn't found.